Carmen Broto: Other versions

 The newspaper La Vanguardia published articles questioning the police's findings, leading to speculation of Broto's murderers' motives.
 Rumors circulated that merchants, industrialists, a high-ranking Francoist officer, and even an ecclesiastical dignitary were behind her killing.
 Others linked the murder to politics, homosexual jealousy, and drug trafficking.
 The police had investigated based on a robbery, on the orders of the Public Prosecutor.
 In an attempt to stop these rumors, Interior minister Blas Pérez issued a reporting ban to the press.

 Another rumor was spread by Jesús Navarro Manau himself, who went as far as to affirm that Broto was "eliminated" because she was a confidante of the police and an informant for the regime's enemies, responsible for the execution of several people.

 In popular culture

 The murder of Carmen Broto was the subject of multiple reports, novels, and films.
-The director and producer Pedro Costa dedicated a chapter of the prestigious television series La Huella del Crimen (The Trace of the Crime), starring Silvia Tortosa and Sergi Mateu, to the murder.
+The director and producer Pedro Costa dedicated an episode of the anthology television series La huella del crimen, starring Silvia Tortosa and Sergi Mateu, to the murder.

 The event was also fictionalized by Alberto Speratti in his work El crimen de la calle Legalidad (Barcelona, Martínez Roca, 1983).

 Juan Marsé was inspired by this crime for the plot of his novel Si te dicen que caí (If they tell you that I fell), adapted for the cinema by director Vicente Aranda.